-DISCONNECTING A SECONDARY INSTANCE
+DISCONNECTING A DEPENDENT INSTANCE

-To disconnect Dependent Lighthouse instances from the primary Lighthouse:
+To disconnect dependent Lighthouse instances from the primary Lighthouse:

 - Click CONFIGURE > MULTIPLE INSTANCE > Dependent Lighthouse Instances, and click the instance name. - 2.
-The secondary Lighthouse displays.
+The dependent Lighthouse displays.
 Click the Unenrol Instance icon in the top right of the page.

 - 3. Click Yes in the message that asks you to confirm. - 4.
-You must manually remove the connection to the secondary Lighthouse from each connected node.
+You must manually remove the connection to the dependent Lighthouse from each connected node.
 Click the Delete link in the Console Server.

-PROMOTING A SECONDARY INSTANCE
+PROMOTING A DEPENDENT INSTANCE

-When a primary Lighthouse is no longer reachable, a secondary Lighthouse instance can be promoted to primary.
-The new primary can then be used to enroll a secondary Lighthouse if required.
+When a primary Lighthouse is no longer reachable, a dependent Lighthouse instance can be promoted to primary.
+The new primary can then be used to set up a dependent Lighthouse if required.